mkbabb/P2P-CI/README.md

 Requests from the client are output within the server's process; responses from the sever are output within the client's process.

+### `ADD`

+A peer may add an RFC to the index using this command; input the RFC number and title.

+If the RFC exists within the index, nothing is changed (note that RFCs are uniquely defined by RFC number, title **and** peer).

+### `LOOKUP`

+A peer may lookup an RFC from the index using this command; input the RFC number and title.

+If the RFC doesn't exist within the index, a `404 NOT FOUND` message is returned.

+### `LISTALL`

+A peer may list all RFCs from the index using this command.

+If no RFCs exist in the index, a `404 NOT FOUND` messaged is returned.

+### `DEL`

+An internal request method, used to delete a peer and all corresponding RFCs from the index; input the hostname and port of the peer.
+A `DEL` request is automatically sent when a peer disconnects from the main server.

+If the peer doesn't exist within the index, a `404 NOT FOUND` message is returned.

 ## P2P

-Additionally, peers can communicate with each other using a similar scheme.
+Additionally, peers can communicate with each other using a similar request-response scheme.
 The following requests are defined:

--   `GET`: get an RFC from the opposing peer, downloading the result.
+-   `GET`: get an RFC file from the opposing peer, downloading the result.

+### `GET`

+A peer may request an RFC to download from another peer.
+To do so, input the opposing peer's **hostname**, **port**, and **RFC number** you wish to download.

+By default, the opposing peer's RFC index-folder must be contained within that peer's project-level `data/` directory; additionally, each RFC filename therein must be of the form `rfc$RFC_NUMBER.txt`, where `$RFC_NUMBER` is the RFC number provided earlier.
+Example RFC path: `data/rfc1.txt`.

 ## `utils`